AdobeDocs/analytics.en/help/analyze/ad-hoc-analysis/c-content-ref.md

 ---
 description: Ad Hoc Analysis integrates with the Analytics Segmentation environment, allowing you to build, share, manage, and apply visitor segments across Adobe products.
 Ad Hoc Analysis provides a Java-based user interface for its Segment Builder and Segment Manager identical to the web-based tools used by other Analytics tools, matching server calls and providing the same features and functionality from a Java-based console.
-seo-description: Ad Hoc Analysis integrates with the Analytics Segmentation environment, allowing you to build, share, manage, and apply visitor segments across Adobe products.
-Ad Hoc Analysis provides a Java-based user interface for its Segment Builder and Segment Manager identical to the web-based tools used by other Analytics tools, matching server calls and providing the same features and functionality from a Java-based console.
-seo-title: Build segments
 solution: Analytics
 title: Build segments
 topic: Ad hoc analysis